aherron26/ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it allows IT administrators to automate away the drudgery from their daily tasks.
+That frees them to focus on efforts that help deliver more value to the business by spending time on more important tasks.

 -What is the main advantage of automating configuration with Ansible?
-It aims to provide large productivity gains to a wide variety of automation challenges
+-It aims to provide large productivity gains to a wide variety of automation challenges.

 The playbook implements the following tasks: